 With flip-flops finally out of the picture, canvas plimsolls are the quintessential summer shoe.
 There are so many different kinds out there and some of them are just waiting for you to pick them.
 Brands like Converse, Vans, Keds and Superga are an obvious choice when it comes to plimsolls but they come in different varieties so you can shape your style and keep it original.
 Why not try with these slip-on Vans or this pair of Spring Court Canvas Plimsolls?

 Baseball hats and caps are a summer essential and a constant source of shade to protect your face from the sun.
 Ideal for a relaxed stroll in the park and they’re an excellent everyday accessory.

 Men can’t really have enough henley t-shirts in their wardrobes, they are a basic essential and because of their buttons can be regarded as t-shirts with superpowers.
 On the other hand, patterned t-shirts are always a fun and more visual way to give that extra kick to your look.
 This is your chance to be more creative and perhaps experiment with more unusual designs and motifs.

 Short Sleeved Shirts

 Summer calls for short sleeved shirts, they’re a mandatory men’s fashion tip for summer.
 Can’t recommend them enough.
-This grey short sleeved from our own range is a great example of how functional and versatile these shirts can be, spot on for any casual gathering with your friends.
+This Dickies Hawaiian Shirt is a great example of how functional and versatile these shirts can be, spot on for any casual gathering with your friends.

 Just like cotton, linen comes from a natural fibre and it’s a great ally to have during summer.
 Linen’s natural fibre makes clothing absorbent and incredibly fresh, breezy and transpiring.
-A linen shirt feels like wearing a cloud and it helps creating that seaside when it comes in its natural colour.
+A linen shirt feels like wearing a cloud and it helps create that seaside vibe when it comes in its natural colour.
 Check out our B.D.
 BAGGIES linen shirt that comes in pink, white and blue.

 Distressed and Ripped Jeans